reedws/IT3049C/_includes/syllabus/SLA.md

 ## Service Level Agreement

 ### Communication
-* I will acknowledge/respond to all emails within 48 hours
+* I will acknowledge/respond to all emails within 2 business days.
+  * for every day beyond the 2 day, you'll receive an additional free late submission day.
 * I will do office hours on an as-needed, appointment-based system.
 Use the link on the top to schedule a meeting with me or the TA.

 ### Feedback and Solution